emileDesmaili/KAUSTgithub/README.md

-# Code for KAUST SPI Task 7
+# Code for MAE, EE et al. 2025 "Droughts in Arabian Peninsula"

-- SPI3 Hindcast are computed in the `SPI3_Hindcast.ipynb` notebook.
+- create the conda environment by this command:
+    ```conda env create -f environment.yml```
-- SPI3 Forecast are computed in the `SPI3_Forecast_2324.ipynb` notebook.
+- activate the environment:
-- SPI3 calculation for 1x1 CMAP Observations are computed in the `SPI3_CMAP_1x1.ipynb` notebook.
+    ```conda activate ap-drought```

+If solving the env does not work, install the dependencies manually

 ## Dependencies